Whowlett13/wyatthowlett.ca/README.md

 ## Table Of Contents:
--Description Of Functionality
+- Description Of Functionality
--Link to Deployed Application
+- Link to Deployed Application
--ScreenShot of Deployed Application
+- ScreenShot of Deployed Application
--Built With
+- Built With
--License
+- License
--Creator
+- Creator

 ## Description Of Functionality: